nishlumi/microstudio-library-gameui/reference.md

 * **`setSize(w, h)`**: Sets the size of the UI element.
 * **`checkTouchArea(x, y)`**: Checks if the specified coordinates are within the touch area of the UI element.
 * **`update()`**: Updates the state of the UI element (calls `this.fps.update()`).
 * **`draw()`**: Prepares the UI element for drawing (sets anchor, scale, rotation, alpha).
-The specific drawing is done in child classes.
+The specific drawing is done in the child class.

 #### Note:
-By using `UIGridMap`, which will be described later, you can move the cursor between UI elements with a keyboard or gamepad.
+By using the `UIGridMap` described later, you can move the cursor between UIs with the keyboard or gamepad.
-To do this, set a reference to the UI of the cursor's destination in `roundui`.
+To do this, set a reference to the destination UI for the cursor in `roundui`.
-You can control the cursor more finely than by using only `UIGridMap`.
+You can control the cursor more finely than just using `UIGridMap`.

 ---